The Standard for Gagging Roger Stone (Or Any Other Criminal Defendant)

-But if it does take up the issue, it would seem that the fairer standard for the D.C.
+If it does take up the issue, it would seem that the fairer standard for the D.C.
 Circuit to adopt is the “clear and present danger” one—because imposing a gag order on a criminal defendant could make it harder than it already is to seat an impartial jury in a high-profile trial.

 The government has significant advantages when it comes to setting the public narrative in a criminal case.
-It typically initiates a prosecution by issuing a press release and publicly filing its accusations in a charging document, like an indictment or criminal complaint.
+It typically initiates a prosecution by issuing a press release and publicly filing its accusations in a charging document—like an indictment or criminal complaint.
 The government also sometimes uses “speaking indictments,” which provide far more detail about the government’s case than what is legally required, to tell their side of the story.

 August 12, 2019